-The ethereal volcanic Canary Islands off the coast of Morocco have a long and unique viticultural heritage, although the majority of the world still undoubtedly associates the Canary Islands with tourism and winter-sun, rather than high-quality wine production!
-Yet, perhaps unbeknown to most of us, the Canary Island’s winemakers can boast vines which have never known Phylloxera and have a respected history of making distinctive sweet whites from low, windswept old bush vines.
+The ethereal volcanic Canary Islands off the coast of Morocco have a long and unique viticultural heritage.
+However, most of the world still undoubtedly associates the Canary Islands with tourism and winter-sun rather than high-quality wine production!
+Yet, perhaps unbeknown to most of us, the Canary Island’s winemakers can boast vines that have never known Phylloxera and have a respected history of making distinctive sweet whites from low, windswept old bush vines.

-For centuries, a heavy, sweet, alcoholic wine was produced in the Canary Islands from the Malvasia or Malmsey grape variety also found in Madeira.
+For centuries, a heavy, sweet, alcoholic wine from Malvasia was produced in the Canary Islands, using the Malmsey grape variety also found in Madeira.
 At their height, in the 17th century, they were the darling of the European aristocracy and the wealthy.
-Sadly, in the 18th-century demand plummeted as connoisseurs found a new love in the wines of France and Portugal.
-In a few decades, the entire wine-producing industry declined and most of the vineyards were pulled up as demand dried up.
+Sadly, in the 18th century, demand plummeted as connoisseurs found a new love in the wines of France and Portugal.
+As a result, the entire wine-producing industry declined in a few decades, and most of the vineyards were pulled up as demand dried up.

-However, pockets of production did survive on the islands of Tenerife, Lanzarote and La Palma.
-A few bodegas (wineries) continued to make classic Malmsey wines in the traditional way, distinguished by their powerful floral, lychee and apricot aromas.
-A few dry style wines are also being produced and are gaining in popularity as winemakers adapt to the prevailing trends that favor dry styles above all else.
+However, pockets of production did survive on the islands of Tenerife, Lanzarote, and La Palma.
+A few bodegas (wineries) continued to make classic Malmsey wines traditionally, distinguished by their powerful floral, lychee, and apricot aromas.
+A few dry-style wines are also being produced and are gaining in popularity as winemakers adapt to the prevailing trends that favor dry styles above all else.
 There are also exciting developments in red wine production, helping to raise awareness of the growing Canary Islands wine industry and put these wines firmly back on the international map.

-Despite being over 700 miles from mainland Spain, the 7 Canary Islands have over 10 D.O.s (appellations) to their name, and Tenerife alone has 5 important wine producing zones.
-Only Fuerteventura is left out of the viticultural picture altogether.
+Despite being over 700 miles from mainland Spain, the 7 Canary Islands have over 10 D.O.s (appellations), and Tenerife alone has five important wine-producing zones.
+Only Fuerteventura has been left out of the viticultural picture altogether.
 Some of the most exciting wines emanating from the Islands today are the zesty, citrus-infused dry whites from the Gual and Marmajuelo varieties, adding even more diversity to the Canary Island’s wine offerings to the world.